 In order to grow our business, we must be able to compete effectively to maintain our existing AUM and attract additional AUM.
-Historically we have achieved our AUM growth primarily on the basis of: the performance of our investment strategies; our clients' commitment to our investment strategies and willingness to retain their holdings for a longer term; the quality of service and duration of our relationships with them; our brand recognition and reputation within the investing community; and the diversity of Funds we offer.
+Historically we have achieved our AUM growth primarily on the basis of: the performance of our investment strategies; our clients' commitment to our investment strategies and willingness to retain their holdings for a longer term; the quality of service and duration of our relationships with them; our brand recognition and reputation within the investing community; the diversity of Funds we offer; the innovative products we offer through SCLP; and the access to private placements, certain funds managed by SAM LP and other offerings available from SPW LP.
 Our ability to continue to compete effectively will also depend upon our ability to attract and retain highly qualified investment professionals.
 We compete in all aspects of our business with numerous investment management firms, banks, investment dealers and other financial institutions.
 See also "Risk Factors".